jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/brunel-university-london.md

 5. The Principal Investigator/s or equivalent is responsible for managing compliance with the University and funder research data management policy and requirements during a research project.
 6. Researchers are expected to create and maintain data management plans for research where research data may be generated.
 Where no pro-forma has been specified, researchers may use University data management planning templates available from the Research Support and Development Office (RSDO: http://www.brunel.ac.uk/business/rsdo

-7. The University will develop and provide guidance, training and support regarding research data management: researchdata@brunel.ac.uk See also information on the Library website and RSDO
+7. The University will develop and provide guidance, training and support regarding research

-# Data ownership

-8. Researchers should clarify the ownership of any datasets which are used or generated and of derivative IP for all research projects or ventures generated in collaborations or partnerships, at the proposal stage or by the start of a project.
-Researchers are invited to seek advice from: researchdata@brunel.ac.uk
-9. Where research data is generated wholly by the researcher, data ownership will normally belong to the University and/or the research funder.
-Researchers are invited to seek advice at the proposal stage or by the start of a project from: researchdata@brunel.ac.uk
-10. Where all the researchers working on a publicly funded research project are from HE institutions, it is expected that institutional policies will be derived from RCUK policy and expectations and will be similar in principle.
+data management: researchdata@brunel.ac.uk See also information on the Library website and RSDO ata ownership 8.
+Researchers should clarify the ownership of any datasets which are used or generated and of derivative IP for all research projects or ventures generated in collaborations or partnerships, at the proposal stage or by the start of a project.
+Researchers are invited to seek advice from: researchdata@brunel.ac.uk 9.
+Where research data is generated wholly by the researcher, data ownership will normally belong to the University and/or the research funder.
+Researchers are invited to seek advice at the proposal stage or by the start of a project from: researchdata@brunel.ac.uk 10.
+Where all the researchers working on a publicly funded research project are from HE institutions, it is expected that institutional policies will be derived from RCUK policy and expectations and will be similar in principle.
 While the lead institution and Principal Investigator (PI)will have overall responsibility for ensuring that research data is made available appropriately, and will do so in line with the relevant institutional policy, where this is not Brunel, no conflict with University policy is expected.
 11. Where research data is generated in cross-sector collaborations or where third party data is used, data ownership and management can be very complex.
 Researchers working within cross-sector collaborations with industry partners should pay particular attention to data ownership and derivative IP generated to ensure that as a minimum, data which underpins a research publication they produce may be published or deposited in an open access data archive.
 Researchers are invited to seek advice from University research support services and should contact researchdata@brunel.ac.uk in the first instance.
 12. Researchers should abide by the conditions set by the data owner/s, in particular relating to data confidentiality and sharing.
 Where this is in conflict with University and/or funder policy on data sharing, they should seek guidance from RSDO and/or the Library who will advise further.
 13. Ownership information for all data generated or modified should be recorded in the metadata or embedded within datasets as appropriate.
 14. Where data ownership must be transferred to a third party, researchers must retain sufficient rights to make research data openly available for reuse, unless this contravenes funder requirements or conditions of data owners.
 15. Researchers must not give away exclusive rights to publish, reuse or store research data to third parties, unless doing so is a condition of funding (eg for reasons of confidentiality, research  ethics).
 If so, researchers should seek advice in the first instance.
 16. Researchers who leave the University to work at another HEI while a research project is ongoing may generally expect to retain access to datasets for the duration of the project: each case may need individual consideration as to the most appropriate way to achieve this.
 RCUK policy takes precedence, and data must be made available alongside any research publications which are published in affiliation with the University.
 In some instances, it may be appropriate for data to be transferred, such as where the research project will be moving to another institution.
 Researchers should seek advice from researchdata@brunel.ac.uk.

-# Data storage and sharing
+Data storage and sharing
 17. Researchers are expected to maintain research data in formats which facilitate data access and sharing.
 18. Researchers should create and record sufficient metadata to facilitate the research data discovery and access.
 The University will develop guidance to help researchers standardise metadata creation and format by data type.
 19. All published research outputs will be required to contain sufficient information about how the supporting data can be accessed.